dakwak/app/cloudflare.md

-# Reach The Global Markets
+# Localize your business website professionally and efficiently.

-Translate and localize your website and allow people from around the world to find your business
+dakwak, a website localization platform that enables you to launch multilingual websites.
+No coding required, dakwak works on top of your original website and you can fully customize it.

 ![world](https://dakwak.com/assets/image1_small.png "")

-### SEO Friendly
+### SEARCH ENGINE VISIBLITY

-Your translated website will be search engine visible in 60 languages, allowing people who search in their native language to find your translated website in the search engine results.
-This means more leads, more customers, and more sales.
+Expose your localized websites to search engines and allow people to find your business when searching in their native language.

-### Zero Lines of Code
+### SEAMLESS INTEGRATION

-Live in 60 seconds, hosted on our servers, fully functional, and SEO friendly without writing a single line of code.
-Furthermore, you can replace videos, images, CSS files, Javascripts, and much more for each language in order to deliver a truly localized experience of your website.
+All you have to do is to link your domain to our cloud.
+And we will be able to serve your localized website on that domain.

-### Quality Translation
+### FULL CUSTOMIZATION

-Machine translation comes for free with your subscription.
-And if you want to improve the quality, you can edit the translation directly on our platform, or with a single click of a button have it professionally translated and automatically published on your translated website.
+You can customize every part of your localized website including textual-content, images, css and javascript.